fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_meta.for_each.md

 ## Overview
 :::module
-  Provides `/foreach` command.
+  This module provides the `/foreach` command.

-  If a command only targets a single player, you can use `/foreach` to apply it to each online player.
+  It allows applying a command that normally targets a single player `to each` online player.

 :::